Office for Ageing Well

 - contributes to policy, planning and service development.

-Further information for South Australian seniors can be found at www.sa.gov.au/seniors
+Further information for South Australian seniors is available on the sa.gov.au website.

-Office for the Ageing is committed to genuine and effective community engagement.
+Office for Ageing Well is committed to genuine and effective community engagement.
 Effective engagement with older people involves actively listening and genuinely responding to what matters to them most.
-It is open, inclusive and supports a dynamic dialogue between government and the community.
-Engagement is not only about giving older people a voice, it is about ensuring older people are valued and respectfully included in the decisions that ultimately affect them.
-It is about building genuine partnerships with older people to benefit them, the work that we do and the community we live in.
+It is open, inclusive and supports a dynamic dialogue between

-Better Together: A Practical Guide to Effective Engagement with Older People (PDF 4.2MB) has been developed by Office for the Ageing in collaboration with the Department of the Premier and Cabinet.
-Most importantly, it is informed by older South Australians and will be used to grow awareness across other areas of
+Better Together: A Practical Guide to Effective Engagement with Older People (PDF 4.2MB) is informed by older South Australians and will be used to grow awareness across other areas of

 State-wide conversation with older South Australians

-Office for the Ageing’s State-wide Conversation with Older South Australians took place during October and November 2016.
-A series of conversations were held across the state, facilitated by older people trained for the purpose, with many of the discussions held within their own networks.
+A series of conversations across the state was facilitated by older people trained for the purpose, and many held discussions within their own networks.
 People also jumped online to get involved through the YourSAy website.